opulencephp/docs/database-query-builders.md

 * `in($column, array $parameters)`
   * Parameter values can either be the value itself or an array whose first item is the value and whose second value is the PDO data type, eg `\PDO::PARAM_INT`
 * `in($column, array $subExpressions)`
-  * Sub expressions can be any valid SQL expressions
+  * Sub-expressions can be any valid SQL expressions such as sub-queries

 You can also negate these methods: